 This article summarizes how the watch based reading compares to a lab based treadmill test.
-The results were an estimated reading that had the Apple Watch overestimating VO2 max by about 7%, or +4.0 mL/kg/min, in a one time test.
+The results were an estimated reading that had the Apple Watch overestimating VO2 max by about 6-8%, or +4.0 mL/kg/min, across three different testing periods.

-Understanding Vo2 Max Baseline Over Time – Measured by Apple Watch
+Understanding VO2 Max and Cardio Fitness – Measured by Apple Watch

-If you have monitored workouts for a while you may see weird spikes in the estimated reading.
+Cardio fitness is NOT something that will change significantly from day to day.
+If you have monitored workouts for a while you may see however see spikes in Cardio Fitness.
 That is likely because the wrist worn, blood oxygen concentration monitoring watch uses a calculation to get a VO2 max result.

 Without a software update, the accuracy of the watch is still pretty good.
 It’s unlikely to fluctuate day to day so trends over time are easy to spot.
 It is also important to understand that you will only get a VO2 max data point for uninterrupted 20+ minute outdoor workouts.